 If you are even more adventurous, you can freeze your limeade tequila mixture and blend it up to make a frozen margarita base.
 This keeps the Margarita Beer Shandy cold longer if you drink slower than others.

-We are in week 6 of my 3-Ingredient Cocktail Series.
 If you haven’t yet tried or seen the other recipes check them out.
-I have a Satsuma Orange Jubilee, and Margarita, A Limoncello Lady with prosecco, a Summer Sangria, and a Cherry Lime Bourbon Smash that you could be sipping this very weekend!
+I have a Satsuma Orange Jubilee, and Margarita, A Limoncello Lady with Prosecco, a Summer Sangria, and a Cherry Lime Bourbon Smash that you could be sipping this very weekend!
 All with only 3 ingredients each!

 *If you like this recipe, leave me a comment and rate it with some stars.
 Thank you!